 The Chase Sapphire Preferred® is one of the best travel credit cards you can own.
 You earn 2 points per $1 for travel and dining purchases and 1 point per $1 for everything else.
 Your points are worth 25% more when booking award travel on the Chase Ultimate Rewards portal.
 You can also transfer them at a 1:1 ratio to hotel and airline partners including Southwest, United, and World of Hyatt.

 Some partner benefits can come in handy as well.
 You get 5x points on Lyft rides through March 2022 and unlimited $0 delivery fees on restaurant deliveries with a free DoorDash DashPass membership.

 The annual fee for the Chase Sapphire Preferred is $95.
-For a limited time, new cardmembers can earn a signup bonus of 80,000 Ultimate Rewards (worth $1,000 in award travel) by spending $4,000 in the first 3 months.
+New cardmembers can earn a signup bonus of 60,000 Ultimate Rewards (worth $750 in award travel) by spending $4,000 in the first 3 months.

 Capital One Venture Rewards Credit Card

 The Capital One Venture Rewards Credit Card is another exciting card as you earn 2 miles per $1 on every purchase.
 Hotel and car rental bookings using Capital One Travel earn 5x miles.
 Through January 31, 2021, Uber Eats purchases also earn 5x miles.
 You can redeem your Venture miles for travel statement credits or transfer them to airlines and hotels.

 One add-on benefit of the Capital One Venture Rewards card you may appreciate is a Global Entry or TSA PreCheck application fee credit, up to $100.

 The annual fee is $95.
 The Capital One Venture Rewards Credit Card earns 60,000 miles if you spend $3,000 on purchases in the first 3 months of the account opening.